raiden-network/raiden-wizard/README.md

 >
 >The Raiden Wizard sets up a Raiden node on top of Infura and your Project ID works as a way to authenticate your access to Infura.

-## Handle Issues
+## Handle Limitations and Shortcomings
 The Raiden Wizard is in an early stage of implementation.
-In this section you will learn how to handle known issues.
+In this section you will learn how to handle known limitations and shortcomings.

 > __Important__
 >
 > The Raiden Wizard will display an __*Internal Server Error*__ if an invalid Project ID is provided.
 To solve this you have to [manually delete the configuration](#delete-configuration-files) file that got created.
 ### Stop Raiden from Running
+The Wizard does not provide a way of shutting down the Raiden node.
+You have to candel the process to stop Raiden.
 * __Mac__
-    * Use the Activity Monitor app for stopping Raiden.
+    * Use the Activity Monitor app for stopping the Raiden process.
 * __Linux__
-    * Use any Linux process manager for stopping Raiden.
+    * Use any Linux process manager for stopping the Raiden process.

 ### Delete Configuration Files
 * __Mac__